GridTools/gt4py/docs/functional/QuickstartGuide.md

 #### Importing features

 The following snippet imports the most commonly used features that are needed to run the code in this document.
-The code examples also use numpy.
+Numpy is also required by the examples.

 ```{code-cell} ipython3
 import numpy as np